yast/autoyast-integration-test/README.md

 date/time in the form `YYYYMMDDhhmm`.

-The screenshot will be refreshed every 30 seconds so, if a timeout occurs, it will easy to find out where the process got stucked.
+The screenshot will be refreshed every 30 seconds so, if a timeout occurs, it will easy to find out where the process got stuck.

-About logs, they're retrieved through SSH so, if installation/upgrade crashed, there's a big chance that they're not saved.
+About logs, they're retrieved through SSH so, if installation/upgrade crashed, there's a big risk that they're not saved.

 ### Headless mode